 Appeal—

-A request by applicants, candidates, or credentialed individuals or entities for reconsideration of an adverse decision made by the credentialing body regarding their desired status.
-An appeal can also be made related to accreditation decisions.
+A request by Applicants, candidates, credentialed individuals or entities of credentialing programs for reconsideration of an adverse decision made by the credentialing or accrediting body regarding their desired status.

 Applicant—

 An individual or entity that declares interest in earning a credential offered by a credentialing body, usually through submission of materials.